Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers The Indonesian government offers tax incentives for data centers located within designated Special Economic Zones (SEZs).
-These programs can provide significant relief from income tax and import duties on capital equipment, directly reducing the total cost of ownership for operators.
+Tax Advantage For Data Centers: Indonesia provides tax incentives for data centers operating within designated Special Economic Zones (SEZs).
+These advantages can include relief from certain taxes and regulatory duties, directly reducing the total cost of ownership for operators.

 Natural Disaster Risk